 #1.
 French toast

 Mashed banana and almond milk create an awesome french toast that is both rich and satisfying.
-Top with whipped cream (choosing a plant-based option is totally doable!), nut butter, and fruit balance out the meal for a fueled morning.
+Top with whipped cream (choosing a plant-based option is totally doable!), nut butter, and fruit to balance out the meal for a fueled morning.
 Here’s the recipe.

 #2.
 Carrot baked oatmeal